CodeLegends-org/codeflow/README.md

 Older browsers (including any version of Internet Explorer) will not work.
 For your own sake, please upgrade.
 Security and performance, think about it!

+## License

+Our solution is licensed under the GNU Affero General Public License 3 or any later version at your choice with an exception for Highcharts.
+Use this same [LICENSE](https://github.com/CodeLegends-org/codeflow/blob/main/LICENSE) for copying.

 # Developers
 [![GitHub contributors](https://contrib.rocks/image?repo=CodeLegends-org/codeflow)](https://github.com/CodeLegends-org/codeflow/graphs/contributors)